IRELAND AND THE AGES

 Ireland enjoys a strange place where the apocalypse is concerned, and it’s not just because of medieval forecasts of the disappearance of the island ahead of the Antichrist’s rule, or St Malachy’s twelfth century forecast of the Popes which, if valid, would render the present Pope the last in line.

 Just as distinctive is how it’s now widely thought an Anglo-Irishman, John Nelson Darby (1800-1882), was largely responsible for promotion of a now influential, supposedly unprecedented apocalyptic doctrine, more widely held in America than elsewhere, of the so-called Rapture.
 This is a disappearance and resurrection of (believing, prepared) believers prior to the Tribulation period dominated by the Antichrist.
-Especially a popular religion writer, Dave McPherson, made a name popularizing theories of a “Rapture hoax” and of the Victorian origins of material supporting contemporary bestselling “Left Behind” fiction etc.
+Especially one popular religion writer, Dave McPherson, made a name for himself popularizing theories of a “Rapture hoax” and of the Victorian origins of theological material supporting such as contemporary bestselling “Left Behind” fiction etc.

 CRISIS AND CATASTROPHE